Skip to main content

 Alternatives to using a credit card include:

 • Charge card: A charge card is a type of credit card that doesn't charge interest, but must be paid in full each month.
-This is ideal if your emergency costs aren't too high for your budget, and you'll be able to pay the charge card's balance by the end of the month.
+This could be ideal if your emergency costs aren't too high for your budget, and you'll be able to pay the charge card's balance by the end of the month.

 In conclusion

 Using credit cards for emergencies is not unheard of.
 In some cases, it may work out well for you.
-Usually, high balances can build debt very fast.
-We'd suggest using your credit card's available credit together with emergency funds to pay for emergency expenses.

 What to read next